-Review of cognitive and affective assessments in reading and writing will be investigated.
-Strategies for using data to adapt instruction for learners with reading difficulties will be developed and applied.
-Identification of best practices for literacy evaluation will be focused.
+Investigates a review of cognitive and affective assessments in reading and writing.
+Develops and applies strategies for using data to adapt instruction for learners with reading difficulties.
+Focuses on the Identification of best practices for literacy evaluation.

 EDUC5110 Differentiating Instruction through Technology 3 s.h.

 Use of various hardware and software in designing instruction for diverse learners.